aner-sh/Google-Play-Store-Scraping/README.md

     countries = ["us", "uk", "il", "ca", "eg", "cn"]
 ```
 > [!NOTE]
->Every search combination of categories in {words_list} combined with words in {endings} is ran for every single country in {countries}, so the leading apps returned after the search are most likely to differ and by this stragedy, we can surpass Google's scraping restrictions and extract more data!
+>Every search combination of categories in `words_list` combined with words in `endings` is ran for every single country in `countries`, so the leading apps returned after the search are most likely to differ and by this stragedy, we can surpass Google's scraping restrictions and extract more data!

 ### Rest of the function
 ```